 A helpline has been set up to assist vulnerable people who have been affected by coronavirus.
-If you are struggling to get the food, medicine or essential supplies you need for yourself or for your family, call the helpline for advice and support.
+If you are struggling to get food, medicine or essential supplies for yourself or for your family, call the helpline for advice and support.

 Please note the service is for people currently residing in the county of Hampshire.
 If you are a resident of Southampton, Portsmouth or the Isle of Wight, and call the number above, you will be signposted to their respective local support numbers.